 You’ll also add slivered almonds around the base of your cake.
 So, you’ll have a nice almond flavor inside the cake and a nice crunchiness to the outside.

-When I added this buttercream to the cake, I first just added a crumb coat.
+When the cake was finally cool, I added the buttercream.
+I first just added a crumb coat.
 I let that chill in the fridge for a bit, then added a thicker layer on top and around the cake.

-I filled a piping bag and just piped a couple of small buttercream dollups on the top, added some slivered almonds in between and then a cherry on top of each dollop.
+I filled a piping bag and just piped a couple of small buttercream dollops on the top, added some slivered almonds in between and then a cherry on top of each dollop.

 Doesn’t this cake look like something out of the 1950s?
 I don’t know why I think that, but somehow it reminds me of the 50s.